Introduction

 Auto-deployment

-Just like with regular Laravel unit tests, you can expand your delivery process by adding a deployment action to your type of server for immediate feedback.
-Combine it with notifications, and you'll neves miss a thing going on in your project:
+Just like with regular Laravel unit tests, you can expand your delivery process by adding action to deploy the app to your hosting provider for immediate feedback.
+Combine it with notifications and you'll never miss a thing going on in your project: